HEIG-VD-WEB/web-course/docs/practical-works/practical-work-2/index.md

 No more bonus points if it's funny or educational?
 In the spirit of inclusiveness, not everyone has the extra time for these kinds of points.
 But make it your own!
 That doesn't mean it can't be fun or educational.
 It's always a pleasure to see what direction you're going in when you've got the freedom to do so.

+For the frontend, do not use Hugo, Jekyll, or any other static site generator.
+If we saw it on the course, it was to end the theory about the static web technologies.

 Always complete never finished!

 You can use anything you want to create your website as long as you specify the source.

+You can use JQuery.

+You do not need to deploy your website.

 ## Submission